MakeSchool-Tutorials/ecommerce-tutorial/P03-Header-and-Navbar/content.md

 ![Navbar No style](assets/01_header-navbar_unstyled-navbar.png "Navbar no style")

->[info] Now is a great time to commit your progress.
+>[action] Now is a great time to commit your progress.
 >
 ```bash
 git add .